kmkinnaird/SDS220-fall2021/syllabus/assignments.md

 ## Projects

 There will be one group project for the semester.
 In this project, you will use what we have learned in this class to investigate one data set of your choosing.
-There will be lab time set aside to work on the project
+There will be lab time set aside to work on the project.

+The project will also scaffold explicit development of writing skills that SDS has laid out in [our writing plan](https://www.smith.edu/sites/default/files/media/Documents/Jacobson-Center/SDS-WritingPlan-accessible.pdf).
+Specifically, our course will focus on three of the listed writing goals:
+* Writing Goal 2 - Engage in a writing process that includes brainstorming, outlining, initial drafting, peer review, editing, and revising;
+* Writing Goal 4 - Prioritize the important parts of the process and/or project to communicate
+* Writing Goal 5 - Clearly communicating the research question and how analysis will support the question in the introduction.

 ## Starred Problems